Design Decisions:

 B310

-Entry level desktop purpose with limited hardware features
+Entry level desktop purpose with limited hardware

 Low